UI Automation Support for the Thumb Control Type

 This topic provides information about UI Automation support for the Thumb control type.
 In UI Automation, a control type is a set of conditions that a control must meet in order to use the ControlTypeProperty property.
 The conditions include specific guidelines for UI Automation tree structure, UI Automation property values, and control patterns.

 Thumb controls provide the functionality that enables a control to be moved (or dragged), such as a scroll bar button, or resized, such as a window resizing widget.
-Thumb controls can also be implemented as movable borders of panes.
 Note that it does not provide drag-and-drop functionality.
-Thumb controls can receive mouse focus but usually not keyboard focus.
+Thumb controls can receive mouse focus but not keyboard focus.
 The control developer must implement the control so that it acts appropriately (can be dragged or resized).

 The following sections define the required UI Automation tree structure, properties, control patterns, and events for the Thumb control type.
 The UI Automation requirements apply to all thumb controls, whether Windows Presentation Foundation (WPF), Win32, or Windows Forms.